mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *death may be the greatest of all human blessings.*
+> *it requires wisdom to understand wisdom: the music is nothing if the audience is deaf.*

 </div>
 <!-- quote-end -->